-FCC Florence has several Special Housing Units (SHU) that are utilized for disciplinary and administrative confinement.
-The auditor toured the units during the onsite phase of the audit and noted no incarcerated individuals held in the SHU for their safety due to their high risk for victimization.
-Therefore, the auditor was unable to interview any Incarcerated individuals related to this provision.
+FCI Miami has a Special Housing Unit (SHU) that is utilized for disciplinary and administrative confinement housing.
+The auditor toured the unit during the onsite phase of the audit and noted no incarcerated individuals held in the SHU for their safety due to their high risk for victimization.
+There were no incarcerated individuals in custody in the institution during the onsite phase of the audit that were considered to be at high risk for victimization.
+Therefore, the auditor was unable to interview any incarcerated individuals related to this provision.
 Based on this analysis, the auditor finds the institution in compliance with this provision.

 115.43(d).
 In the PAQ, the institution provided PS 5324.12 Sexually Abusive Behavior Prevention and Intervention Program.
-The policy states when determining an appropriate method of safeguarding the incarcerated individual assigned "at risk" for victimization, the Warden ensures all options are considered by completing, signing, and dating form BP-A1002, Safeguarding of Inmates Alleging Sexual Abuse/ Assault Allegation.
+The policy states when determining an appropriate method of safeguarding the incarcerated individual assigned "at risk" for victimization, the Warden ensures all options are considered by completing, signing, and dating form BP-A1002, Safeguarding of Incarcerated individuals Alleging Sexual Abuse/Assault Allegation.
 The Warden should evaluate the least restrictive methods for separation of the alleged victim and alleged perpetrator.

-FCC Florence has several Special Housing Units (SHU) that are utilized for disciplinary and administrative confinement.
-The auditor toured the units during the onsite phase of the audit and noted no incarcerated individuals held in the SHU for their safety due to their high risk for victimization.
-Therefore, the auditor was unable to interview any Incarcerated individuals related to this provision.
+FCI Miami has a Special Housing Unit (SHU) that is utilized for disciplinary and administrative confinement housing.
+The auditor toured the unit during the onsite phase of the audit and noted no incarcerated individuals held in the SHU for their safety due to their high risk for victimization.
+There were no incarcerated individuals in custody in the institution during the onsite phase of the audit that were considered to be at high risk for victimization.
+Therefore, the auditor was unable to interview any incarcerated individuals related to this provision.
 Based on this analysis, the auditor finds the institution in compliance with this provision.